Effective Reading Comprehension Strategies for EFL and ESL Students

 Alternate Reading Comprehension Strategies

 When I was learning to read Chinese and Thai, my teachers often used the traditional strategy.
 I dreaded having to learn 60-100 words before starting to read a news story.
-Most of the time, I never had really internalized the meaning of the words, and hence could not understand how they were used and what they meant in the story.
+Most of the time, I never had internalized the meaning of the words, and hence could not understand how they were used and what they meant in the story.

 Since I began teaching reading comprehension to middle school EFL students, I have employed alternate reading comprehension strategies which I have introduced through the following steps: